-- Coach Includes global sales of Coach products to customers through Coach operated stores, including e-commerce sites and concession shop-in-shops, and sales to wholesale customers and through independent third party distributors. - Kate Spade Includes global sales primarily of kate spade new york brand products to customers through Kate Spade operated stores, including e-commerce sites, sales to wholesale customers, through concession shop-in-shops and through independent third party distributors. - Stuart Weitzman Includes global sales of Stuart Weitzman brand products primarily through Stuart Weitzman operated stores, including e-commerce sites, sales to wholesale customers and through numerous independent third party distributors.
+- Coach Includes global sales primarily of Coach products to customers through Coach operated stores, including e-commerce sites and concession shop-in-shops, sales to wholesale customers and through independent third-party distributors. - Kate Spade Includes global sales primarily of kate spade new york brand products to customers through Kate Spade operated stores, including ecommerce sites and concession shop-in-shops, sales to wholesale customers, and through independent third-party distributors. - Stuart Weitzman Includes global sales of Stuart Weitzman brand products primarily through Stuart Weitzman operated stores, sales to wholesale customers, through e-commerce sites and through independent third-party distributors.

-In deciding how to allocate resources and assess performance, the Company's chief operating decision maker regularly evaluates the sales and operating income of these segments.
-Operating income is the gross margin of the segment less direct expenses of the segment.
+In deciding how to allocate resources and assess performance, the Company's chief operating decision maker regularly evaluates operating profit of these segments.
+Segment operating profit is the gross profit of the segment less direct expenses of the segment.
+Total expenditures for additions to long-lived assets are not disclosed as this information is not regularly provided to the chief operating decision maker at the segment level.

-The following table summarizes segment performance for fiscal 2022, fiscal 2021 and fiscal 2020:
+The following table summarizes net sales of each of the company's segments for fiscal 2023, fiscal 2022, and fiscal 2021: